 - …the last one is a little out there but could work really well – use on a window to create an extra place to house herbs and plants!

 Shower caddy storage can be found in loads of places – in many different styles/colours/materials – so it’s worth looking around for something that suits your budget and your bathroom needs – but here are the places I have found that are selling metal or clear plastic ones for £6 and under – so they would go with most bathroom schemes – I love a bargain that looks good and functions well – so hope these picks help you too.

 1. Sainsburys – I found the rectangular ones in my local store, but online they currently have corner ones only – still at just £3.50

 2. www.aplaceforeverything.co.uk – Mesh Suction Basket – currently on sale for £6 instead of the usual £12

 3. Amazon – Interdesign Suction bath caddy clear **

-Here’s a quick video showing the amazon product available and it helps to show how all shower caddys with suction are fixed to the wall…
+Here’s a quick video that shows how all shower caddys with suction are fixed to the wall…